Shoes on the Danube Bank

 Cipők a Duna-parton

-The Shoes on the Danube Bank is a memorial located on the bank of the Danube River in Budapest, Hungary.
-It serves as a poignant reminder of the victims of the Holocaust during World War II.
-The memorial consists of 60 pairs of iron shoes of various styles and sizes, which are scattered along the riverbank.
+The Shoes on the Danube Bank is a memorial located along the Danube River in Budapest, Hungary.
+It honors the victims of the Holocaust, particularly the Jewish individuals killed by the Arrow Cross militiamen during World War II.